Castlevania (1999 video game): Audio

-The soundtrack includes three songs (tracks 1, 26, and 29) that are remixes from Castlevania: Rondo of Blood.
-Although most of the songs from Castlevania are featured on this album, some background music and most of the incidental music from the game did not make it onto the soundtrack.
-A few of the prominent missing songs include a variation of the boss theme "Shudder", as well as the background music that plays during scenes in which the hero converses with Renon or Charles Vincent.

-Track listing

 Reception

 Castlevania received generally positive reviews.
 It has an average of 78 out of 100 on Metacritic, and 73% at GameRankings.
 At the release, most critics considered the game to be a good transition to the series, despite many changes in gameplay.
 GameSpot praised the graphics, audio and gameplay, saying "The developers have done a fantastic job of capturing the atmosphere and spirit of the series, while providing a well-balanced, challenging gameplay experience that's filled with pretty visuals, awesome (though limited) music, plenty of secrets, and some incredible bosses (just wait until you see Death... whew!)", while IGN highlighted the sound better than the graphics, saying "Outstanding sound effects with lots of bass.
 Good music, even if it's a bit simple at times", and Game Pro said "Is Castlevania fun?
 It depends on what kind of game you're looking for and how much energy you want to spend playing it.
 Fans of the old Castlevania will marvel at this version's familiar sites and environments and will appreciate the dedicated tack of the gameplay.
 Novices will be chilled to the bone at the thought of replaying a huge level after an untimely fall (fortunately, there are numerous save points).
 Castlevania's a 3D platform spectacle that definitely warrants a good look from N64 owners everywhere—you won't find better hauntings than this one".
-This sentiment was not shared by GameRevolution, who instead said that "The gameplay, arguably the mainstay of the Castlevania series, just doesn't match up to its predecessors", and Nintendojo who said "It's not horrendous or even bad; just extremely disappointing in execution".
-Game Informers Tim Turi felt that it was frustrating and flawed; it had a "special place" for him however due to its "desperate lonely atmosphere."
+Gamers' Republic compared it to the previous entry in the series Symphony of the Night, saying it wasn't as good as that game "but it is still enthralling to play nonetheless."

-Next Generation reviewed the Nintendo 64 version of the game, rating it three stars out of five, and stated that "the promise within Castlevania is evident in some of the game's stronger features.
+Many reviewers felt that the game was not as good as past entries in the series.
+Next Generation reviewed the game, rating it three stars out of five, and stated that "the promise within Castlevania is evident in some of the game's stronger features.
 But overall, the game fails to revitalize a series that has always been so flawlessly defined in two dimensions."
+Reiner of Game Informer, said that Konami needed to spend more time on the game as the game could have been great with more development time, and it does not compare to past 2D titles in the series.